YogirajT/rust-patterns/README.md

 # rust-patterns

-This is a repo to try different rust patterns.
+This is a repo where I try different design patterns and language specific quirks in rust.

 ## State